How can we help you?

 Some of the changes you will notice include but are not limited to the following:

 Every person in the office is wearing a mask at all times (the only exception being a patient who is in the course of a dental procedure in his/her own treatment room).
-We are limiting the number of patients in the office at any given time and we are structuring appointments in a way that you will most likely not even encounter another patient as you enter and exit the office.
 Each room is fully sanitized between appointments, and we have removed all non-essential items from all rooms (e.g., brochures, magazines).
-We are not using the waiting room at this time; when you arrive for your appointment, you will call to let us know that you are here and we will bring you in to the office (one patient at a time) at the time of your appointment.
-Each patient is screened, temperature is taken, and the patient is escorted directly to his/her treatment room.
+When you arrive for your appointment, you will call to let us know that you are here and we will bring you in to the office at the time of your appointment.
+Each patient is screened, temperature is taken, and the patient is called back by the provider who will be performing the treatment to your room.

 Our providers are wearing extra personal protective equipment (PPE) in addition to our typical masks, glasses, and gloves.
 The addition of surgical gowns, plastic face shields, and high level surgical masks and/or respirators are some of the "extras" that you will see.